 But enough of my rant.

 There is so much to sigh and complain about, especially when I think about society at large and Kanye running for Presidency (what!); it takes conscious effort to refrain and change my mindset to gratitude, to think about His sovereignty and that everything, no matter how absurd it may seem, is according to His plan.
-The least we can do is submit to His commands in humble obedience, to care and love for our neighbors, make effort to do what I can socially (e.g., voting, supporting local businesses, etc.), and to be thankful for the life we were given, the life that was purchased through His Son’s blood.
+The least I can do is submit to His commands in humble obedience, to care and love my neighbors, make effort to do what I can socially (e.g., voting, supporting local businesses, etc.), and to be thankful for the life I was given, the life that was purchased through His Son’s blood.
 Though there may be much chaos in the world, peace can be found within Christ and the gospel, and that gives me hope and sanity when I feel myself beginning to spiral down my mental blackhole.

 We still have many months ahead of social-distancing: of crafting, creating, exploring, reading, reflecting, and studying.